-In this case, whilst some accommodation for visitor accommodation could be acceptable in principle, as it is adjacent to the existing public house and within its curtilage, the proposed development (the floor space of which is specified in the application) fails to comply with the criteria of CS22, DM55 and DM57 relating to scale and character, and those of DM57 relating to enhancing the immediate setting and providing minimal parking.
+In this case, some accommodation for visitor accommodation could be acceptable in principle, as it is adjacent to the existing public house and within its curtilage.
+The illustrative plans for the proposed development fail to comply with the criteria of CS22, DM55 and DM57 relating to scale and character, and those of DM57 relating to enhancing the immediate setting and providing minimal parking.
+Although 30 bedrooms as a defined quantum of development has been removed, it is apparent that a substantial form of extension is sought.
+Moreover, it is confirmed in the design and access statement that a 2 storey extension is sought.
+A reserved matters application based on the illustrative plans would be unlikely to be acceptable.
 These points are expanded in the section below.
 No information has been provided to demonstrate that the accommodation would be of high quality in accordance with a national assessment scheme.

-The justification for Policy DM55 explains that the council may need to evaluate whether or not it is beneficial to the rural economy for a rural business to expand or intensify or whether detrimental effects would outweigh these benefits.
+The justification for Policy DM55 explains that the council may need to evaluate whether it is beneficial to the rural economy for a rural business to expand or intensify or whether detrimental effects would outweigh these benefits.
 It is acknowledged that the proposed development could provide additional employment and could contribute an income stream which might assist in the continuation of the public house.
+It is further acknowledged that the public house is home to many community groups and that it provides a community hub in an area with few facilities.
 However, despite the information being requested, no substantive financial or business information has been provided to demonstrate the current viability of the business, how the hotel accommodation would support it and be managed, or how the new development would be financed.
 The number of proposed jobs has not been quantified.
 In the absence of this information it is difficult to accord this aspect anything other than limited weight